Russians mourn at first funerals for mall fire victims as fury mounts

 Anna Zarechneva, who was in the mall's cinema when the fire broke out, said moviegoers had little warning until the blaze was well underway.
 "No fire alarm to be heard.
 The crowd broke through one narrow door.
 The second exit for some reason was closed," Zarechneva wrote on Instagram.

-A father who lost his daughter in the fire recalled her final words during the protest on Tuesday: "She said, 'Dad, I love you.
+A father who lost his daughter in the fire recalled her final words: "She said, 'Dad, I love you.
 I'm suffocating, I'm fainting.'"

 A number of children stuck inside the mall shared goodbye messages on Russian social-media platform VKontake before their accounts went silent.

 One fifth-grade student, Maria Moroz, posted: "We're burning.
 It's probably goodbye."
-Her entire class was among the dead, Russia's state-run Rossiya 24 reported, citing the school's principal.
+Her entire class was among the dead, state-run Rossiya 24 reported, citing the school's principal.